AdobeDocs/commerce-admin.en/help/content-design/page-add.md

 1. For **[!UICONTROL Meta Description]**, enter a brief description of the page for search results listings.

-   Ideally, the description should be from 150-160 characters in length, with a maximum limit of 255.
+   Ideally, the description should be 150-160 characters in length, with a maximum limit of 255.

 1. Click **[!UICONTROL Save]**.

-## Step 4: Specify the scope of the page
+### Step 4: Specify the scope of the page

 1. Expand ![Expansion selector](../assets/icon-display-expand.png) **[!UICONTROL Page in Websites]**.